 Parameter Description

 SSID It specifies the SSID to be configured.

-3315 On each band, the first displayed SSID is the primary SSID.
+On each band, the first displayed SSID is the primary SSID.

 Parameter Description Status It specifies the status of the selected SSID.
 The primary SSID is enabled by default and you can enable other SSIDs manually.
+Guest Network After this function is enabled, users can access only the internet but cannot access the LAN.
 Broadcast SSID After this function is disabled, AP stops broadcasting SSID and nearby wireless clients cannot detect the SSID.
 Users need to enter the SSID manually on the wireless client to access the wireless network, enhancing the security of the wireless network.
-Guest After this function is enabled, the connected wireless clients can only access the internet and other wireless clients under the guest network, but cannot access the web UI of router and the main LAN network.
-Isolate Client It isolates the wireless clients connected to the same wireless network corresponding to an SSID, so that the wireless clients can only access the internet and other wired clients (such as a computer) connected to the AP.
-Applying this function to hotspot setup at public places such as hotels and airports helps increase network security.
-Isolate SSID After this function is enabled, wireless devices connected to different SSIDs of the AP cannot communicate with each other, enhancing the security of the wireless network.
-WMF The WMF function of the AP converts multicast traffic into unicast traffic and forwards the traffic to the multicast traffic destination in the wireless network.
-This helps save wireless resources, ensure reliable transmission, and reduce delays.
 Max.
-Number of It specifies the maximum number of devices that can connect to the WiFi network corresponding to an SSID.
-Clients If the number is reached, new devices cannot connect to the SSID unless some devices cut off their connections.
+Number of Clients It specifies the maximum number of devices that can connect to the WiFi network corresponding to an SSID.
+If the number is reached, new devices cannot connect to the SSID unless some devices cut off their connections.
 SSID Click this field to modify the selected SSID (the name of the wireless network).
-Security Mode It specifies the security modes supported by the AP, including: None, WEP, WPA-PSK, WPA2-PSK, WPA3-SAE, WPA2-PSK&WPA3-SAE, Mixed WPA/WPA2-PSK, WPA and WPA2.
+It specifies the character encoding format.
+By default, UTF-8 is selected.
+Chinese SSID If you want to configure multiple Chinese SSIDs for the AP, you are recommended to Encoding select the UTF-8 encoding format for some SSIDs and the GB2312 encoding format for other SSIDs so as to ensure compatibility for different wireless clients.
+Security Mode It specifies the security modes supported by the AP, including: None , WEP , WPA-PSK ,